Key Players in the Capital Markets

 The term "secondary market" refers to a market in which investors can meet other investors to engage in trading in the bonds and equities that corporations have issued.

-The secondary market is a platform on which the trading of existing securities takes place, and investors can enter or exit the market for securities efficiently.
+The secondary market is a platform for trading existing securities, and investors can efficiently enter or exit the market for securities.

-Investment banks assist buyers and sellers in making decisions regarding their securities by providing services in the areas of sales and trading as well as research.
+Investment banks assist buyers and sellers in making decisions about their securities by providing services in sales, trading, and research.

 Researched and authored by Shriya Chapagain | LinkedIn